-However at the commencement of the second chapter Paul says that he has had great conflict for them and those at the neighbouring Laodecian church (Col.2:1).
+However, at the commencement of the second chapter Paul says that he has had great conflict for them and those at the neighbouring Laodicean church (Col.2:1).
 Why was this?
 Although the church had not fallen into error there was a great danger of it doing so.
-For a strange set of false teachings were doing the rounds, and the believers were in danger of being drawn into it.
+For a strange set of false teachings was doing the rounds, and the believers were in danger of being drawn into it.

-Paul writes the Colossian letter as a warning to them not to be drawn into these false ideas and thereby from Christ.
-So what exactly was this teaching (for convenience we shall refer to it as Gnosticism) and why was it so dangerous?
+Paul writes the Colossian letter as a warning to them.
+They were exhorted not to be drawn into these false ideas and thereby removed from Christ.
+So, what exactly was this teaching (for convenience we shall refer to it as Gnosticism), and why was it so dangerous?

 The whole system, as it developed, became quite sophisticated, but the basic ideas were as follows: